 If you live in Kentucky, here are some other reasons you might want to obtain an individual disability insurance policy:

 Five states require employers to fund short term liability insurance policies for their workers.

-Kentucky workers have to determine whether the companies and the organizations they work for offer short term disability insurance policies.
-If your employer does not offer coverage, you should try to purchase an affordable program on your own.
+Kentucky workers have to determine whether the companies and the organizations they work for offer short term and/or long term disability insurance policies.
+If your employer does not offer coverage, you should try to purchase an affordable policy on your own.

 The Need for Gap Coverage